EmilyEmmi/MarioHunt/wiki/faq.md

 ## How to switch page on the mh command?
 /mh # (ex: /mh 2)

+## Why does the mod's name start with a dot?
+Is this a mistake?
+No, it's to make the mod load first.
+Mods are loaded in ASCII order; if it loaded later, the MarioHunt API would break.

 ## This player's stats don't seem legit.
 What can I do?
 Not much.
 It doesn't affect gameplay, so I wouldn't worry about it.